Finian's Rainbow: 2009 Encores! Concert and Broadway revival

 The producers closed the show on January 17, 2010, stating that the "economic realities of Broadway today" did not allow them to play for as long as they had hoped.
 The production sold approximately two-thirds of its seats for the 15-week run.
 Garth Drabinsky offered to try to rescue the revival and secure Canadian tour commitments, but the producers rejected his proposal.

-The show was nominated for 2010 Tony Awards for Best Revival of a Musical, Best Leading Actress in a Musical (Baldwin) and Best Featured Actor in a Musical (Fitzgerald).
+The show was nominated for 2010 Tony Awards for Best Revival of a Musical, Best Actress in a Musical (Baldwin) and Best Featured Actor in a Musical (Fitzgerald) at the 64th Tony Awards.

 2014 London Fringe and Off-West End Revival

 A fully staged London revival opened at the Union Theatre on February 12 – March 15, 2014.
 This production was directed by Phil Willmott and musically directed by Richard Baker, with choreography by Thomas Michael Voss, and starred James Horne as Finian, Christina Bennington as Sharon, Joseph Peters as Woody, Raymond Walsh as Og and Anne Odeke as Sister Anne and Rawkin's maid.
 The production later moved to the Charing Cross Theatre between April 2 and May 10 with the majority of the same cast and crew.